AJN February Issue Highlights: Communication Challenges Due to PPE, Pressure Injury Prevention, Concussions, More

 When the ED doors slam open.

 But then there were those sudden life-or-death emergencies that raised everyone’s adrenaline levels—a patient bleeding out was one of the more dramatic scenes.
-They usually arrived […]
+They usually arrived without […]

 Documentary Filmmaker: The ED Reflects Everything Going on in Our Country